 Overserving.
 While everyone has to take personal responsibility regarding the amount that they drink, Florida has laws against overserving people alcohol.
 Establishments that serve alcoholic beverages have to be careful that they don’t knowingly allow someone to drink who has a problem with abuse or is obviously intoxicated.
 These cases can be difficult to prove, but often when someone finally does file suit against a particular bar or club, other evidence comes to light suggesting that this kind of thing has happened numerous times before.
 By fighting back, you can break the cycle.

 Remember, the vast majority of people who decide to head out on New Year’s Eve have lots of fun and nothing bad happens to them.
 You should absolutely celebrate the holiday in the way that you want.
-But if you do choose to go to a bar or club this year, knowing the possible dangers ahead of time can save from the hassle of being injured and needing to call on the skills of an experienced attorney.
+But if you do choose to go to a bar or club this year, knowing the possible dangers ahead of time can save from the hassle of being experienced attorney.

 Happy & Healthy New Year to all!
 Remember to not Drink and Drive!
 Lets make 2015